Types of Energy Storage Systems in Electric Vehicles

 • Proper disposable or recycling of used Li-ion battery

-Solid-state batteries, Metal-air batteries are some other batteries that are being looked at to overcome the problem associated with the discussed batteries.
+Solid-state batteries and metal-air batteries are some other batteries that are being looked at to overcome the problem associated with the discussed batteries.

 A brief comparison of different battery technology properties:-